JohnnySchaap/CodingChallenge/README.md

 This service is part of a big system.
 You only have to think about this service and you don't have to worry about the other systems.<br/><br/>

 You can assume:<br/>
+1. Another service will call the GET endpoint to retrieve the coupon and expose it to the front end (API Gateway)
-1. Another service will call the endpoint to create a coupon before sending it to the customers as an email (The Email Service)
+2. Another service will call the PUT endpoint to create a coupon before sending it to the customers as an email (The Email Service)
-2. Another service will call the coupon service and expose it to the front end (API Gateway)
+3. Another service will call the PUT endpoint when the use count of a coupon needs to be updated.
+(The Order Service)
-2. Another service will check if the product the coupon can be applied on is in their basket (The Pricing Service)
+4. Another service will check if the product the coupon can be applied on is in their basket.
+It will not call the Coupon service if the coupon is in the basket but no product to apply it to.
-3. Another service will reject the order if a coupon is requested that cannot be used anymore.
 (The Pricing Service)
+5. Another service will reject the order if a coupon is requested that cannot be used anymore.
+(The Pricing Service)
-4. Another service will call this service when the use count needs to be update.
-(The Order Service)
+6. Another service will update the price of the product when the coupon is applied.
+(The Pricing Service)

 # Steps
 1. Analyze the functional requirements